LoopKit/loopdocs/docs/browser/phone-install.md

 ## General Installation Information

-**The *Loop* app must be built at least every 90 days when using a browser to build.** With version 3.4.0 and later, the build is automatic (once a month or with a new release).
+**The *Loop* app must be built at least every 90 days when using a browser to build.** With version 3.4.0 and newer, the build is automatic (once a month or with a new release).
 It is recommended you manually install the new build using *TestFlight* at your convenience.

 After you [Build the *Loop* App](build-yml.md#build-the-loop-app){: target="_blank" } with a browser and you get the email that it is availble in *TestFlight*, you are ready to install on as many phones as you and your family members need.